LassoSoft/LassoGuide/lasso_guide_source/language/operators.rst

    // => // Produces a reference to the member method defined by concatenating "name" with the value of "meth"

-Though the escape operators are used to find methods by name, the object produced by the operators is a **memberstream**.
+Though the escape operators are used to find methods by name, the object produced by the operators is a :dfn:`memberstream`.
 This object manages the finding of the desired method, the potential bundling of the target object (in the case of ``->\``), and the execution of the method when the memberstream is invoked.

 Additional Syntax